-So I made up a quart of these beautiful, glistening lemons, and have been impatiently turning the jar and waiting for them to finish doing their magic thing that they need a month to do.
-I have about a week left to wait, and then I get to try them, so I will let you know how they turn out.
-I am already rubbing my hands and smacking my lips while reading recipes and thinking of ways I can use them.
+So I made up a quart of these beautiful, glistening lemons, and have been impatiently turning the jar and waiting for them to finish doing their magic that they need a month to do.
+I have about a week left to wait, and then I get to try them.
+I am already rubbing my hands and smacking my lips while thinking of ways I'll use them.

-- enough lemons to fill a quart jar by squishing them in, about 5 to 8, depending on their size, plus more for juice
+- enough lemons (preferably organic) to fill a quart jar by squishing them in, about 5 to 8, depending on their size, plus more for juice

 - 2 bay leaves